A HISTORY

 In 1960, Blandy operated with Task Group Bravo with sister ships of Desron 24 until they were deployed in June to the Mediterranean with Midshipmen aboard.
 Ports of Call in the Mediterranean were: Barcelona, Palma, Majorca, Naples and Cannes.
 In August, Blandy continuing a tradition of leadership was additionally honored as the first recipient of a trophy awarded by the Navy League of Rhode Island to the ship in the Atlantic Fleet displaying the greatest proficiency in the art of anti-submarine warfare.
 She operated with Task Group Bravo again until return to the Boston yard for overhaul.
 Then, it was back to Guantanmo Bay for 8 weeks of extensive training.
 From there, Blandy reported for duty in Key West as the School Ship at the Fleet Sonar School.
 6 weeks were spent at the Norfolk Naval Shipyard in Portsmouth, VA. while parts of the engineering plant were renewed.
 Late in 1960, she was assigned to Task Group Alfa and participated in a feasibility study that proved Forrest Sherman Destroyers were capable of recovering an astronaut capsule for NASA.

-l961 was an eventful year, CDR Ed Kelly, USN relieved Captain George Davis in July.
-During a deployment early in the year, Blandy was sent to respond to the Texas Oil Platform #4 distress call.
-When Blandy was about 30 miles away, the platform went down on January 15tth..
-Blandy sent the whale boat to the scene with divers aboard.
-Unfortunately, there were no survivors of the collapse, and 28 men perished.
-Later in 1961, Blandy obtained Sonar contact on a suspected Soviet submarine and held the contact submerged for more than 71 hours.
+In 1961, CDR Ed Kelly, USN relieved.
+Captain George Davis.
+During 1961, Blandy obtained Sonar contact on a suspected Soviet submarine and held the contact submerged for more than 71 hours.
 For this fete, the ship received an unofficial prize of a case of whiskey from Commander-in-Chief, Atlantic Fleet.
-Following an overhaul in late 1961, Blandy participated in Refresher Training in and out of Guantanamo Bay.

 In 1962, Blandy participated in Operation Springboard out of San Juan for a month.
 On the way back to Newport, she was assigned to the Astronaut/Capsule Recovery Group.
-On February 15, 1962, while operating with the Mercury Capsule Recovery Group and about 500 miles east of Cape Canaveral, Seaman William E. Hunt was stricken with appendicitis.
-As the ship steamed in five foot seas, a team of U.S. Army and U.S. Air Force doctors assisted by Navy Corpsman successfully removed Seaman Hunt's appendix using the wardroom table for the surgery.
 In April, she took part in Operation LANTPHIBEX off the coast of Puerto Rico.
 Operation QUICKKICK was next.
+During one of these deployments, Blandy was sent to respond to a Texas oil platform collapse.
 Some remember Captain Kelly flying a "Go To Hell" flag on "special" occasions.
-On October 22nd , Blandy was on one of the first ships to get underway for the Cuban Quarantine and gained the distinction of forcing a Russian submarine to surface.
+In October, Blandy was on one of the first ships to get underway for the Cuban Quarantine and gained the distinction of forcing a Russian submarine to surface.
 Again, Blandy was the recipient of the Navy League's Anti-Submarine Warfare trophy.
-After tender availability and some time home, she and her crew were off to the MED for a 3 month Mid-Shipman Cruise.
+After tender availability and some time home, she and her crew were off to the MED for 3 months.

 In 1963, the Sonarmen picked up the wreckage of the U.S.S.
 Thresher, a nuclear submarine lost tragically off the coast of New England.
-Blandy was one of the first ships on the scene.
 This allowed the Woodshole Laboratory people to go down in a miniature submarine and make positive identification.

 In the Fall of 1963, Blandy with four sister ships of Desron 24 and the Anti-Submarine Warfare Carrier Essex, participated in the Central Treaty Organization naval exercises, MIDLING VI, in the Indian Ocean.
 In addition to the valuable experience of operating with the navies of Pakistan, Iran and Great Britain, the crew had the opportunity to enjoy visiting Barcelona, Spain; Valetta, Malta; Aden, Aden Protectorate; Karachie, Pakistan; Massawa, Ethiopia; and Naples, Italy.

 Blandy returned to Norfolk in March 1966 and an availability in the Norfolk Naval Shipyard for extensive modifications and repairs to her boilers.
 In the Cruise Book from this period, the following men were memorialized: Phillip James Mastripolito, FN and Lee Edward Manning, BT2.
 The notation reads, "Killed in the line of duty."
-Shipmates have confirmed that their deaths were the result of a boiler fire.
-Following the modifications and repairs, it was Refresher Training in October and November in the Carribbean.
+It is believed to have been from a boiler fire.
+Next, it was Refresher Training in October and November in the Carribbean.
 Returning to Norfolk in early December, preparations began for another assignment with the U.S. Sixth Fleet in early 1967.

 In 1967, CDR Joel H. Berry took Command.
 From January to May 1967, Blandy was once again deployed to the Mediterranean.
 There she proved valuable in extensive international exercises, SPANEX 1-67 AND FAIRGAME V, as a unit of the North Atlantic Treaty Organization Forces.
 During the exercises, she served with ships of the French, Italian, Spanish and British Navies.
 She then participated in ASW and gunnery training with Canadian Naval Forces.